-Since the 2009 AGM the committee has held three minuted meetings and maintained contact between meetings.
-To assess how well the present Board of Directors meets the demands that will be placed on the board in consequence of the company's position and future focus, the committee has discussed the size and composition of the board in relation, for example, to experience in the industry and specialist expertise.
-As a basis for its work, the committee has also familiarised itself with the results of the evaluation of the board and its work.
+In the period up to and including February 2011 the committee has held six minuted meetings and maintained contact between meetings.
+To assess how well the present Board of Directors meets the demands that will be placed on the board in consequence of the company's position and future focus, the committee has discussed the size and composition of the board in relation to, for example, experience in the industry and specialist expertise.
+As a basis for the committee's work, the Chairman of the Board has informed the committee about the work of the board during the year and of the work undertaken by the Audit Committee and the Remuneration Committee.
+The Nomination Committee has also familiarised itself with the results of the evaluation of the board and its work, and interviewed individual members of the board.